TACC/Lmod/docs/source/310_settarg.rst

 The keys to settarg are:

 #.
-It manages a set of environment variables especially $TARG
+It manages a set of environment variables including $TARG
 #.
 It is integrated so that changes in modules automatically changes
    $TARG
 #.
 Your PATH is dynamically adjusted with $TARG